The Railway Children (2000 film): Plot

 Roberta (Bobbie), Peter and Phyllis live a comfortable and carefree upper middle-class life in London with their parents.
-But when their father (Michael Kitchen), a senior civil servant, is arrested on a charge of treason, found guilty, and imprisoned for life they are forced to move with their mother to Three Chimneys, a cold and run-down country cottage near a railway.
+But when their father (Michael Kitchen), a senior civil servant, is arrested on a charge of treason, found guilty, and imprisoned for life they are forced to move with their mother (Jenny Agutter) to Three Chimneys, a cold and run-down country cottage near a railway.

-Whilst Mother (Jenny Agutter) tries to make a meagre living writing stories and poems she hopes magazines and newspapers will publish, the children seek amusement by watching the trains on the nearby railway line (the fictional Great Northern and Southern Railway) and waving to the passengers.
+Whilst Mother tries to make a meagre living writing stories and poems she hopes magazines and newspapers will publish, the children seek amusement by watching the trains on the nearby railway line (the fictional Great Northern and Southern Railway) and waving to the passengers.
 They become friendly with Perks, the cheerful station porter, but feel the wrath of the stationmaster when Peter is caught trying to steal coal to heat the house.
 Occasionally the children quarrel, but they always call "pax" (a truce) and remain good-natured.

 They become friends with an aristocratic old gentleman (whose name is never revealed) by waving to him on the 9:15 down train that he takes regularly.
 They ask him to assist them with food and medicine when their mother falls ill.
 He is happy to do so, although Mother is angry and humiliated.